 Not all checking accounts are created equal.
 You’ll want to open a free online checking account that doesn’t come with hidden fees or requirements, like maintaining a minimum balance.
 Also, you may want to ask the financial institution the following questions:

 - Is there overdraft protection or another overdraft coverage option?

 - What ATMs can I use without a fee?

-- Will I get any perks or rewards for opening a checking account?
+- Will I get any perks, rewards and/or bonuses for opening a checking account?

 - Are there any fraud protection measures?